MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/design-standards.md

 Centralized teams can also host universal media assets such as company logos and other design assets in a repository to enable more widespread rapid development.

 Microsoft's Fluent UI is an example of a widely-adopted open-source design system.
 It can be an effective reference for many design decisions made in Power Apps because all modern controls utilize the components in the Fluent (2) design system.
+Design systems such as Fluent UI invest a significant amount of research and development effort into creating components to ensure they meet the needs of end users.
+They are also designed in a way that can be ubiquitous and easily utilized across various digital products and platforms.
+Each component has specific guidelines to ensure the application aligns with the intended experience.
+Take advantage of the research-backed knowledge by reviewing the [Fluent 2 guidance](https://fluent2.microsoft.design/#/).

 **Conduct design reviews**